spences10/scottspence.com/posts/sveltekit-contact-form-example-with-airtable.md

 }
 ```

 Ok, now I've got the endpoint set up I can test it out.
-I'll with the
+I'll go with
-event handler approach first.
+the event handler approach first.

 ## With an event handler